Schools Raise $16,000 Dollars for Disaster

 Red Cross Dedicates 270Kw Generator!

 The Savannah Chapter of the American Red Cross today took delivery of a 270Kw Portable Power Pack capable of running a small city block.
 The Power Pack is a generous donation from The Georgia Ports, Big Red Incorporated and Big Red's Employees.
 In his remarks to the crowd gathered for the event Robert Morris, Director of External Affairs for Georgia Ports said "This is an example of what can happen when people work together.
-We didn't know the Red Cross had a need until they contacted us and asked us.
+We didn't know the Red Cross needed until they contacted us and asked us.
 Once we realized the need was there it was a simple task to partner with Big Red who sold us the generator originally and arrange for it to be put back into working order."
 Rodney West, Director of Maintenance for Big Red said "It was our pleasure to help.
 We know what the Red Cross does in times of disaster and we were happy to help and give this asset to the community."
 Robin Wingate, CEO of the Savannah Chapter said "In times of Disaster the Red Cross needs to be able to communicate and work with local government and emergency agencies, our national organization to get that pipeline of supplies and people opened, and continue to do what we do.
 With this generator we will be able to get help to people much more quickly.
 It really is an amazing gift."

 The Generator has been completely rebuilt and refurbished by the employees of Big Red -- who undertook the project on their own time!!
 Big Red, Incorporated donated the parts; Georgia Ports donated the Generator and the trailer on which it sits.
 The generator outputs 270kw , 413 amps at 277/480 volts and holds 1200 gallons of diesel fuel, about a 5 day supply running 24/7.
 The Savannah Chapter may be the only Red Cross chapter in the country with a portable power pack of this magnitude.
 Thank You Georgia Ports, Big Red, and your employees!